 The prices of virtual goods and products, like real goods and products, constantly fluctuate over time.
 Any currency, virtual or otherwise, could be subject to large swings in value and at any time might become worthless.
 As such, the value of your holding may increase or decrease over time.
 With any type of market-based trading, buying or selling, there is an inherent risk that losses will occur.
 It follows that you should not hold money you cannot afford to lose in bitcoin or alternative cryptocurrencies.

-Trading in bitcoin brings special risks not typically shared with trading in official, recognised currencies or goods or commodities in a market.
-Unlike most recognised currencies backed by governments or other legal entities, or commodities such as gold and silver, bitcoin is backed and supported by technology and trust.
+Trading in virtual currencies brings special risks not typically shared with trading in official, recognised currencies or goods or commodities in a market.
+Unlike most recognised currencies backed by governments or other legal entities, or commodities such as gold and silver, bitcoin, for example, is backed and supported by technology and trust.
 In this way it is a unique kind of ‘fiat’ currency.
 There exists no central bank or dedicated authority that can take corrective measures, such as creating or issuing more bitcoin, in order to protect the digital currency’s value in a crisis.

-Bitcoin is an autonomous and, as far as the current UK regime is concerned, unregulated worldwide system of currency firms and individuals linked through technology.
-At their own discretion traders put their trust in a digital, decentralized and partially anonymous system that relies on peer-to-peer networking and cryptography to maintain its integrity.
+Cryptocurrency is an autonomous and, as far as the current UK regime is concerned, unregulated worldwide system of currency firms and individuals linked through technology.
+At their own discretion traders put their trust in a digital, decentralised and partially anonymous system that relies on peer-to-peer networking and cryptography to maintain its integrity.

-Given the above, you should carefully assess whether your financial situation and tolerance for risk is suitable for buying, selling or trading bitcoin.
+Given the above, you should carefully assess whether your financial situation and tolerance for risk is suitable for buying, selling or trading cryptocurrencies.

 We use our banking providers in order to receive client moneys and make payments.
-Our banking providers do not transfer bitcoin, exchange bitcoin, or provide any services in connection with bitcoin.
+Our banking providers do not transfer cryptocurrency, exchange cryptocurrency, or provide any services in connection with cryptocurrency.